opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/JavaCryptoArchitectureUsage.markdown

 # Usage of the Java Crypto Architecture (JCA)

 Extracts the information about the usage of the core classes and interfaces of the Java Crypto Architecture.
-Those classes have been selected according to the official JCA reference guide.
-[1]
+The classes have been selected according to the official JCA reference guide.
+[JCA Reference Guide][1]

-The analysis checks in particular for calls to constructor or the `getInstance` method of a given class/interface.
+The analysis checks in particular for constructor calls or the `getInstance` method of a given class/interface.

 ## Algorithm kinds